 Diabetes Education and Care

-Effective screening, education, and self-management strategies can improve the lives of diabetics living in both rural communities.
-Partnerships between clinical and community groups should aim to reduce the risks of diabetes-related complications and common barriers to the adoption and maintenance of healthy lifestyle habits, while improving care continuity and clinical outcomes.
+Effective screening, education, and self-management can improve the lives of people with diabetes who are living in rural communities.
+Diabetes self-management and education support (DSMES) programs can help people with diabetes to develop behaviors to help manage diabetes more effectively.
+Additionally, partnerships between healthcare providers and community groups can support the goals of DSMES programs, such as reducing the risks of diabetes-related complications and common barriers to the adoption and maintenance of healthy lifestyle habits, while improving care continuity and clinical outcomes.

 Resources to Learn More

 Standards of Medical Care in Diabetes – 2020

 Abridged for Primary Care Providers